Doctors Consider Ethics Of Costly Heart Surgery For People Addicted To Opioids

 Milford now stammers when he speaks, one result of the stroke he suffered.
 The damage from the three bouts of endocarditis was even worse.
 When he was just 35 years old, he had two heart surgeries to implant a pacemaker and replace his infected valve.

-Milford is part of a group of opioid addicts that doctors describe as the sickest of the sick: intravenous drug users, mostly people who use heroin, who get endocarditis.
+Milford is part of a group of opioid addicts whom doctors describe as the sickest of the sick: intravenous drug users, mostly people who use heroin, who get endocarditis.
 Some aspects of their treatment present an ethical dilemma for doctors.
 Cardiologists, surgeons and infectious disease doctors can fix the infection, but not the underlying problem of addiction.

 And when patients who are still addicted to opioids leave the hospital, many keep injecting drugs, often causing repeat infections that are more costly and more challenging to cure.